No BS Czech: Nominative & Genitive Cases

 In Czech this sounds like "House dog is big."

-Cases are crucial because they convey information about the grammatical function of a word within a sentence.
-They provide context and clarity.
+Cases are crucial because they convey information about what a noun is doing in a sentence.

 Pro tip:

-When you're learning Czech, you can usually tell if your cases are incorrect, because your listener will be confused and ask for clarity, or switch to English!
+When you're learning Czech, you can usually tell if your cases are incorrect,

-The Czech word for case is pád.
 So you can call cases in Czech: první (1st) pád, druhý (2nd) pád, čtvrtý (4th) pád, etc.

 Pro tip:

-Czechs often use well-known question words to refer to a specific case, because they don't remember the names of the cases.
+Czechs often use well-known question words to refer to a specific case,

 Here are the question words you can use to ask a Czech what a word is in a specific case: